Spanish Vocabulary: Feelings & Emotions in Spanish

 Pleasure – el placer

-Finally, remember that since emotions are usually temporary mind and body states, you’d generally use estar instead of ser to express yourself — you can learn more about ser and estar in one of my older posts.
+Finally, remember that since emotions are usually temporary states, you’d generally use estar instead of ser to express yourself.

 Are there any other emotions in Spanish you can think of?
-Ask your Spanish tutor for more suggestions, and of course, continue practicing!
+Ask a Spanish tutor for more suggestions, and of course, continue practicing!
+To improve your vocabulary even more, learn about cognates and personality adjectives next.